simul/Teleport/README.md

 ## Building UE4 plugin

+The UE4 plugin is not currently functional, it will be updated in early 2022.

 1. Build pthread.2015.sln in "\thirdparty\srt\submodules\pthread-win32" in Release x64.
     * You will need to target pthread_lib to the same toolset as your Unreal.
     * You may need to disable Whole Program Optimisation.